bleds1/bleds1.github.io/_posts/2023-01-27-getting-started-with-doom-emacs-p1.md

 ### config.el

-Most of your configuration will be taking place in ~/.doom.d/config.el You can run ‘doom sync’ after any changes for them to take effect with (Space-h-r-r).
+Most of your configuration will be taking place in **~/.doom.d/config.el** You can run **‘doom sync’** after any changes for them to take effect with **(Space-h-r-r)**.
 That's a keybind you'll use a lot.
-I remember it as "Hey, Reload, Reload!".
+I remember it as *"Hey, Reload, Reload!"*.
 You don't need to exit Doom when you make changes to this file but you will if you add any new packages.
-If you’ve added new packages to Doom you'll want to exit and kill the daemon and run ‘doom sync’ at the terminal.
+If you’ve added new packages to Doom you'll want to exit and kill the daemon and run **‘doom sync’** at the terminal.

 ### init.el

 [image]

-This file lists a bunch of modules/packages that are Doom ready just comment out those ;; things with x to delete the character.
+This file lists a bunch of modules/packages that are Doom ready just comment out those ;; things with **x** to delete the character.
 Restart, sync as mentioned above.

 [image]